 Fig. 6.
-Sloping landscape of farmland and mixed-forest in the watershed (Ethiopia) research to develop sustainable natural resource conservation methods for appropriate watershed management by 1) introducing symbiotic fungus and soil improvement materials to rehabilitate native Acacia scrub forests that are vulnerable to artifacts, 2) introducing conservation-oriented agriculture to maintain productivity and conserve soils on small-scale hillsides or slope farms, and, with due consideration to the specific land system in Ethiopia, 3) predicting the future of the land-use system in the rural area by clarifying the impacts of improved land-use and forest- and farm-conservation activities on rural livelihood.
+Sloping landscape of farmland and mixed-forest in the watershed (Ethiopia) area in recent years (Fig. 6).
+This project is aimed at conducting empirical research to develop sustainable natural resource conservation methods for appropriate watershed management by 1) enhancing soil microorganisms and soil improvement materials to rehabilitate native Acacia shrub communities that are vulnerable to anthropogenic disturbance, 2) introducing conservation-oriented agriculture to maintain productivity and conserve soils on small-scale hillsides or slope farms, and, with due consideration to the specific land system in Ethiopia, 3) predicting the future of the land-use system in the rural area by clarifying the impacts of improved land-use and forest- and farm-conservation activities on rural livelihood.
 We intend to formulate an appropriate watershed management method for forest and farm conservation that would contribute to a positive interaction between people in rural areas and natural resource sustainability.

 Fig. 7.
-Contamination due to sedimentation and mineral salt buildup is a concern in a water reservoir in Babeldaob Island, Palau.
+Contamination due to sedimentation and mineral salt buildup is a concern in a water reservoir in Babeldaob Island, Palau